Fredsholm: 19th century

-Fredsholm was then sold to Simon Andersen Dons and Johan Ferdinand de Neergaard who later that same year sold the estate to Søren Henrik Lund- Lund immediately embarked on reclaiming the bay between Vejlø and Fredsholm and the project was later completed by his son Henrik August Lund.
+Fredsholm was then sold to Simon Andersen Dons and Johan Ferdinand de Neergaard, who, later that same year, sold the estate to Søren Henrik Lund- Lund immediately embarked on reclaiming the bay between Vejlø and Fredsholm, and the project was later completed by his son Henrik August Lund.
 The successful endeavour inspired Henrik August Lund to engage in further reclamation projects, but this resulted in a dispute with the citizens of Nakskov.
 Lund lost the trial which was appealed all the way to the Supreme Court.

 20th century

 In 1840, Henrik August Lund sold Fredsholm to August Villads Bech.
 Bech tried to continue the reclamation project but soon relented and sold the estate to Carl Henrik Jacob Jensen in 1847.
 In 1865, he sold the reclamation right to two brothers named Casse.
 They managed to reclaim approximately 300 hectares of new land.

 Carl Henrik Jacob Jensen struggled with economic difficulties.
-In 1890, he had to ceded Fredsholm to Lollands Spare- og Laanebank.
+In 1890, he had to cede Fredsholm to Lollands Spare- og Laanebank.
 The bank later that same year sold the restate to Frederik Georg Bøttern.

-Lars og Peter Rasmussen, two brothers who had already leased Fredsholm for some time, bought the estate in 1908.
+Lars and Peter Rasmussen, two brothers who had already leased Fredsholm for some time, bought the estate in 1908.
 Lars Rasmussen's descendants owned it until 1991.